vwh/temp-mail/README.md

 # Temp Mail Worker

 Cloudflare Worker that acts as a temporary email inbox.
-It uses Hono for routing, and Cloudflare D1 for storing emails.

 ## API Documentation

-Simple API documentation is hosted at [https://api.barid.site](https://api.barid.site).
+The API documentation is hosted at [https://api.barid.site](https://api.barid.site).

 ## Table of Contents